 GitHub provides its users with features such as bug tracking, feature requests, wikis for all projects, and task management.
 In addition to source code, it can also be used for a variety of things including visualization of geospatial data, documentation, integrations directory, unified and split diffs, and graphs, etc. GitHub is trusted by over 100, 000 organizations including Spotify, Bloomberg, PayPal, IBM, and SAP.

 GitHub offers a hitch-free code review, which is the main tool for better coding.
 With every request, lightweight code review tools are built.
 Your team can construct review processes that enhance the quality of your code, and work perfectly with your workflow.
-This process can be started with a pill request, which is key in how teams review and improve codes.
+This process can be started with a pull request, which is key in how teams review and improve codes.
 Also, with GitHub Code Review, you get automatic updates, from seeing what is being proposed, to what a document looked like before a change was implemented.
 You are also provided access to leave comments and discuss alongside your code.

 With GitHub, your project management can be made simple.
 Project managers and developers can track, and update their work all in one place, keeping projects up to date and ahead of schedule.
 You can start by creating an issue: suggesting a new idea or trail a bug, then you can begin to organize and assign tasks to members of your team.
 The interface is designed to allow you visualize all your ongoing work, and arrange them according to importance right beside your code.
 You can see what is being planned, or on-going, whether in a repository, or your organization.